Duke-NUS-HPC/docs/ssh-with-keypairs.md

-## ssh to the Duke-NUS Office of Reearch HPC cluster using key pairs
+## ssh to the Duke-NUS Office of Research HPC cluster using key pairs

 26 February 2022